urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 d\tau_i = \frac{1}{c}\sqrt{-g^{(i)}_{\mu\nu}[K[C]]dx^\mu dx^\nu}.
 $$

-Thus the hierarchy of proper times in ROM survives unchanged in meaning, but emerges without separate memory fields, update rules, or graph structures.
+Thus, the hierarchy of proper times in ROM survives unchanged in meaning, but emerges without separate memory fields, update rules, or graph structures.
 It is now a direct consequence of coherence geometry.

 **Each coherence basin evolves according to its own induced metric, and therefore experiences its own proper time, set by the slow modes of its coherence field.**

 Graphs were useful scaffolding for expressing connectivity and timescale coupling in early ROM formulations.
 In the coherence-only picture they are no longer needed.
 The basin structure, induced metric and coherence flow together generate the same hierarchy of internal clocks in a continuous, geometric form.

 ## Appendix I: Coarse-graining